ClimbsRocks/learningmachines/README.md

   4. Add in new data to train the net.
 Rewrite what's currently in formatData with new data points, or 'features' as they're called in data science, that are combinations of the raw data we already have.
 Examples would include exact ratios that the net currently can't access because we've already transformed the data into a number between 0 and 1.

 #### Extra Credit
-  1. Handle cases that have missing data ("NA") differently than cases that have full data
+  * Handle cases that have missing data ("NA") differently than cases that have full data
+  * Perform any other feature engineering you can think of

 #### Fantasy Mode
   1. Parallelize the training of multiple nets at the same time.
 Training each net is synchronous, so parallelizing won't help you train a single net any faster.
 But you could try creating multiple versions that have different parameters (number of nodes, hidden layers, learning rate, etc.) and train those in parallel with each other.